Focus on Physicians:

 • Clarify your values.

-• With your values in mind, create a list of 3-5 things that matter most to you when thinking about your ideal job.
+• With those values in mind, identify 3–5 priorities that matter most in your ideal job.

-• Update your CV and LinkedIn profile to reflect your skills, experiences, interests, and values.
+• Now that you’ve defined you values and have clarity on what is most important to you, update your CV and LinkedIn profile to reflect your skills, experiences, interests, and values.

-• Create a list of 3-5 places you’d like to live.
+• If you want or need to relocate for the new job, create a list of 3-5 places you’d like to live.

 • Research and attend relevant events in your specialty over the next 3-6 months to learn about opportunities and meet people who may be interested in working with you.

-• Research and identify potential medical practices or institutions that align with your values and professional goals.
+• Research potential medical practices or institutions that align with your values and professional goals.

-• Identify people who are decision makers for the practice.
+• Search for people who are decision makers within those organizations

 • Practice for interviews with a friend or coach.